microprediction/timemachines/CONTRIBUTE.md

 Here are some new notes for contributors to the timemachines package.
 You can also talk to a human.
 I try to jump on a Google Meet twice a week and the details are in the microprediction [knowledge center](https://www.microprediction.com/knowledge-center).

-Contribution qualifies for monthly [contributor prizes](https://www.microprediction.com/competitions/best-project-contributor).
+Contribution qualifies for monthly [contributor prizes](https://www.microprediction.com/competitions/best-project-contributor) and you can ignore the end-date there if there is one.

 There are two principle ways you can contribute to the timemachines package: